karllhughes/news-aggregator/README.md

 - `npm run app:sync-sources-with-feedbin` Sync sources from Feedbin with the application database.
 - `npm run app:add-source-metadata` Gets extra metadata about sources (eg: image, favicon, description).
-- `npm run app:get-new-posts-from-feedbint` Get the latest posts from Feedbin and save to the application database.
+- `npm run app:get-new-posts-from-feedbin` Get the latest posts from Feedbin and save to the application database.
 - `npm run app:add-post-text` Get the full text, image, tags, and links using [Node Unfluff](https://github.com/ageitgey/node-unfluff).
 Also adds some text length metadata.
 - `npm run app:add-post-keywords` Use the text of the post to extract keywords.
 Uses [Node Natural](https://github.com/NaturalNode/natural) for NLP tasks.
 - `npm run app:add-post-social` Get social share counts from [SharedCount](https://www.sharedcount.com/).